- Identify common study myths and why they are wrong

 Myth 3: If It’s Easy, I Must Be Learning

 Try not to let yourself get discouraged if it feels like you aren’t understanding something.
 Not understanding can be a good sign.
-For a brief explanation, see Learning Goes Through the Land of Confusion by Rhett Alan, a physics professor at Southern Louisiana University.
+For a brief explanation, see Learning Goes through the Land of Confusion by Rhett Alan, a physics professor at Southern Louisiana University.

 Bust the Myth

 - Retrieve—don’t regurgitate.
 Develop your own test questions, ask yourself questions, solve sample problems, and analyze for deeper meanings.
 Need some good questions to ask yourself?
-Try this: Why is this answer important?
+Try these.
+Why is this answer important?
 What does it relate to?
 How does this answer connect with what I already know?
 Can I elaborate this answer?
 Can I illustrate it with an example?
-Retrieving what you’ve learned from your memory helps you strengthen connections and relearn each time you do it, that is, every time you retrieve something from memory, you’re essentially re-learning it and creating different pathways for retrieval.
+Retrieving what you’ve learned from your memory helps you strengthen connections and relearn each time you do it; that is, every time you retrieve something from memory, you’re essentially re-learning it and creating different pathways for retrieval.
 The more paths you create to knowledge, the more likely it is that you’ll find a way there when you need it.
 You can find some more at the Teaching Professor Blog.

 - If you’re confused, don’t give up.
 Working hard to understand a problem or to figure something out isn’t a bad thing, and it will likely lead to a deeper understanding of the material, which will stay with you for a long time.
-This is especially important if your other courses build on that concept you are grappling with.
+Understanding a concept is especially important if your other courses build on that concept you are grappling with.
 If you need help developing new strategies, the following video might do the trick.

 Myth 4: Planning My Learning Is a Waste of Time

 Being a self-directed learner requires planning.
-Answering the five questions from the graphic, above, can help to build a disciplined approach, which will help you tackle your academic work.
+Answering the five questions from the graphic above can help to build a disciplined approach, which will help you tackle your academic work.

-Planning can also help you develop a workable schedule for studying.
-“Research shows spacing study episodes out with breaks in between study sessions or repetitions of the same material is more effective than massing such study episodes.
+Planning can also help you develop a workable schedule for studying: “research shows spacing study episodes out with breaks in between study sessions or repetitions of the same material is more effective than massing such study episodes.
 Massing practice is akin to cramming all night before the test.”

 Planning reduces stress, helps you avoid cramming, and builds skills in metacognition.
 Planning is an important part of any career or occupation, so learning to plan well contributes to your overall competency.
 Even learning to plan takes practice, so start early!